 In a recent blog post, we talked about why businesses need insurance.
 Obviously, depending on the type of business you run and the size of your organization, your insurance needs are going to vary.
 It should also be made clear that not every business needs to buy every type of insurance.

-This means that while every business should purchase some type of necessary coverage, it’s hard to say which coverage and how much coverage without taking a detailed look into the company’s various characteristics.
+This means that while every business should purchase some type of necessary coverage, it’s hard to say which coverage and how much will business insurance cost without taking a detailed look into the company’s various characteristics.

-Once business owners realize they need to purchase business insurance, the two questions that come up next tend to be, “What policies do I need and how much money am I going to have to spend?”
+Once business owners realize they need to purchase business insurance, the two questions that come up next tend to be, “What policies do I need and how much will business insurance cost?”

 The question of what coverage your business needs is a complex one, one that we discussed in a separate blog post.
 Regardless of what policies you are going to have to buy, there are certain things that insurers will take into consideration when calculating your premiums.